OpenLiberty/sample-langchain4j/tools/README.md

 ## Try out the application

 - Navigate to http://localhost:9080/toolChat.html
-- At the prompt, try the following message examples:
+- At the prompt, try the following messages:
   - ```
     What are some current problems users have with LangChain4j?
     ```